Meet the SPOTS team

 James Bickford (he/him)

 Kia ora koutou, I’m James.
-I’m from Hamilton in Waikato, but whakapapa back to England.
-I am the fieldwork coordinator for the team, managing our brilliant army of survey recruiters across the motu, and working with all our stakeholders to ensure that the community is involved as much as possible.
+I’m from Kirikiriroa Hamilton, but whakapapa back to England.
+I’m a Senior Research Assistant with the team, focusing on coordinating the survey and managing our brilliant army of survey recruiters across the motu.

 I joined the team having previously worked as the project coordinator setting up the Disability Health team at Te Whatu Ora Health NZ, and before that I was the environment officer at Canterbury Pride in the UK working to reduce its impact on the environment.
-Community is at the centre of my kaupapa, being involved with SPOTS is a great opportunity to work with and for the queer community here in Aotearoa, and help feed into wider work around the world.
+Community is at the centre of my kaupapa, being involved with SPOTS is a great opportunity to work with and for the queer community here in Aotearoa, and continue the work done before us to get us to zero.

 Outside of work I’m a Nix supporter, cyclist, and love getting out in te taiao.
-As a recent transplant to Taamaki Makaurau from Wellington, I’m excited to see more of this part of NZ.
+If you see me out and about, don’t be afraid to say hi!

 -